 The enforcement of the rule differs widely.
-Some hits that are higher and more violent have not been called, while others that are lower on the numbers and/or feature less contact between helmets, or sometimes even none, are being flagged.
+Some higher and more violent hits have not been called, while others that are lower on the numbers and/or feature less contact between helmets, or sometimes even none of the above, are being flagged.

 Sometimes an official doesn't see it.
 Nothing you can do about that.
-But other times the action is simply a blur at real speed, the illegal – or legal – hit is only made clear with slo-motion instant replay.
+But other times, with the play right in front of the official, the action is simply a blur at real speed and the illegal – or legal – hit is only made clear with slo-motion instant replay.
 More on that in a moment.

 There have also been countless times when a running back this season -- out in open space with a defender approaching head on, has deliberately gone helmet-first into the would-be tackler's helmet.
-It's helmet to helmet contact, it's "targeting" to use an official's term, and it's clear as day.
+It's helmet to helmet contact and it's "targeting" to use an official's term, and it's clear as day.

 Not once has that penalty ever been called on the running back this season.
 Ever.

-In effect, although the NCAA certainly doesn't mean to do so, the bottom line result has been that an offensive player's health is valued more than is a safety, corner or linebacker's.
+In effect, although the NCAA certainly doesn't mean for this to be the case, the bottom line result has been that an offensive player's health is valued more than that of a safety, corner or linebacker's.
 And that has to stop, too.
+Immediately.

 SO HOW DO they fix it all?
-Short of a technological breakthrough that defies the laws of physics, none of the solutions are perfect.
+Short of a technological breakthrough in the field of player safety that defies the laws of physics, none of the solutions are perfect.
 But doing nothing is worst of all.
 So you take the least objectionable solutions and employ them.
 That comes down to three things.

 Instant replay.
 Better education for players, coaches and fans.
 Loss of playing time.